remidinishanth/distributed_systems/google_file_system/gfs.md

 Sanjay Ghemawat, Howard Gobioff, and Shun-Tak Leung (SOSP 2003)

-Scalable distributed file system large distributed data-intensive applications.
+_Scalable distributed file system for large distributed data-intensive applications._

 ### Why are we reading this paper?
 * distributed storage is a key abstraction